sntran/reflex/README.md

 Current differences:

-- Only the grid implement, no container, no helpers.
 - No ordering classes.
+- Only helpers that can have fallbacks.
 - No vendor prefixes.
-IMHO, it should be done with Autoprefixr outside of this.
+IMHO, it should be done with Autoprefixer outside of this.
 - Added `.col-*-offset-*` classes to increase the left margin of the columns.
 - Added `.col-*-push-*` and `.col-*-pull-*` classes to rearrange the order of the columns.
 - Only the immediate `.grid` child will have negative margins, and only left and right margins.
+- Added `.visible-*-*` classes to reset the display style on certain breakpoint.